HandsOnDataViz/book/docs/HandsOnDataViz.md

 Acknowledgements
 ----------------

-An earlier version of this book was titled *Data Visualization For All* and designed to accompany a [free online edX course](https://www.edx.org/course/data-visualization-for-all) by the same name at Trinity College.
+An earlier draft of this book was titled *Data Visualization For All* and designed to accompany a [free online edX course](https://www.edx.org/course/data-visualization-for-all) by the same name at Trinity College.
 Two co-instructors for this edX course